 BA, MA, PhD

-- Lecturer in the Evolution of Health, Diet and Disease, Department of Archaeology
+- University Assistant Professor in the Evolution of Health, Diet and Disease, Department of Archaeology

 Dr Emma Pomeroy combines human bioarchaeology with human biology and palaeoanthropology.